Talking to your children about tragic events

 News is everywhere, so you need to be prepared to talk about it with your children.

 When a disaster or tragedy occurs, your child will likely hear and see a lot about it.
 The news is everywhere, and certain topics might be discussed in school or by your child’s friends.
 Certain events could raise anxiety, so parents should be prepared to talk about these to their children.
-Nicholas J. Westers, Psy.D., a Children’s Health℠ clinical psychologist, recommends developing age-appropriate ways for parents to talk about tragic events with their children, and that parents monitor their children’s exposure to the news.
+Nicholas J. Westers, Psy.D., a Children’s Health℠ clinical psychologist and Assistant Professor at UT Southwestern, recommends developing age-appropriate ways for parents to talk about tragic events with their children, and that parents monitor their children’s exposure to the news.

 Westers suggests that parents: